Pawank06/nexzsol/README.md

 Nexzsol is a revolutionary platform that bridges the gap between open-source contributions and cryptocurrency rewards.
 By leveraging Solana blockchain and GitHub OAuth, we provide a seamless experience for both contributors and maintainers to participate in and manage bounty programs.

+## Note: For Now it Only Works on Devnet

 ## 🚦 Demo